winitzki/scall/tutorial/programming_dhall.md

 To make the usage of hylomorphisms simpler, let us modify `hylo_Nat` so that the maximum recursion depth is applied automatically.
 We will not compute the recursion depth separately.
 Instead, we will accumulate two depth-bounded hylomorphisms: one for detecting the recursion depth and another for computing the actual result value.
-We will stop changing the accumulated value when the maximum recursion depth is reached.
+We will keep the accumulated value unchanged once the maximum recursion depth is reached.
+The shortcut detection mechanism in `Natural/fold` will then automatically stop the iterations.

 The resulting function is `hylo_N`:
 ```dhall
 let hylo_N : ∀(F : Type → Type) → Functor F → Foldable F →